-Centre for Economic Research (CEFIR) New School of Economics KSonin@cefir.ru www.cefir.ru/index.php?l=eng
+Centre for Economic and Financial Research (CEFIR) New Economic School KSonin@cefir.ru www.cefir.ru/index.php?l=eng

 Dr. Sonin joined CEFIR as a core faculty member in September 2001 (he had previously been affiliated with RECEP).
 Sonin received his Ph.D. from the Moscow State University; he was a Post-doctoral Fellow at Harvard in 2000-01 and a visiting member at the Institute for Advanced Study in Princeton in 2004-2005.